T1taniumF0rge-Industries-Inc/Software/.github/faq.md

-# Frequently Asked Questions (FAQ, NOT DONE YET!) 😿
+# Frequently Asked Questions (FAQ)

+> [!NOTE]
+> More stuff are getting added to this file.
+Please be patient while our team finishes the FAQ.

 This document aims to answer some common questions regarding the `Software` repository.